simplycycling/mk-docs/docs/wiki.md

 an index.html file which will serve as the index document, so simply type `index.html` in the text field for Index Document.
 Click save, and you will be provided with an endpoint, which is the URL you will hit to see your wiki.
-You can also set up a custom domain name, if you have one, but that goes beyond the scope of this wiki (it's pretty easy, though, and in the AWS documentation).
+You can also set up a custom domain name, if you like.
+Assuming that you already have a domain name to use with your s3 bucket, you will name your s3 bucket the same as the domain name.

+For example, I own `militantbuddhist.com`, and I wanted this wiki to be accessible via the url `wiki.militantbuddhist.com`.
+So very simple - I created a bucket called wiki.militantbuddhist.com using the following s3
+command:

+    aws s3 --profile rog mb s3://wiki.militantbuddhist.com

+After this, I went into Route 53, and pointed wiki.militantbuddhist.com at the endpoint given to me when I set up the static website (this is a little out of order at this point, I know), setting it up as a cname.

+That's it, done.
+Simpler than setting up a vhost in nginx.

 ### Workflow